SpiceJet, Axis Bank launch co-branded credit card | Business

 The card is designed to enable customers use the rewards earned on their daily spends for booking flights and add-ons, thus encouraging both travel and digital payments embedded with benefits of the SpiceJet frequent flyer programme, SpiceClub, it said.

-SpiceJet CMD Ajay Singh and Axis Bank CEO and MD Amitabh Chaudhary unveiled a special livery based on this credit card on the airline's Boeing 737 Max aircraft, the statement said.
+SpiceJet CMD Ajay Singh and Axis Bank CEO and MD Amitabh Chaudhry unveiled a special livery based on this credit card on the airline's Boeing 737 Max aircraft, the statement said.

 The two variants of the card have been named SpiceJet Axis Bank Voyage and SpiceJet Axis Bank Voyage Black, it added.